sguox002/leetcode/review/easy.md

     }
 ```
 the above solution will cause stack overflow for a very deep tree.

 1. node is visited multiple times

-2. we can do the depth calculation and do the diameter at the same time
+2. we can do the depth calculation and do the diameter at the same time reducing O(N^2) to O(N) and also stack requirement.
+When stack overflow, almost the same as O(N^2)

 ```cpp
     int m_maxDia = 0;
     int diameterOfBinaryTree(TreeNode* root) {